 Hot Tip: Don’t forget that they also hate to be too moist so a well draining soil is a must.
 Soils that contain peat moss, perlite or pumice will aid with drainage.

 As you can see, Chinese money plant care is rather straightforward, when you know how.
 With the New Year in full swing, it wouldn’t hurt to fill your house with these wonderful and appealing plants to ensure you have all the clean and healthy air you need in these strange times.
 Our fiberglass planters come in a range of styles to suit any home and are just the right accompaniment for such a groovy plant.
-Take a look and start planning your next botanical adventure here.
+Take a look and start planning your next botanical adventure with our Fiberglass Planter products.